Chief Administrative Officer - Dr. John R. Kelly

 General Responsibilities of the Office:

-John R. Kelly is a native of Utica, Miss., and has lived on the Coast for more than 30 years.
-Appointed by Mayor Warr, Kelly has served as Gulfport’s chief administrative officer since January 2007.
+John R. Kelly is a native of Utica, Miss., and has lived on the Coast for more than 40 years.
+Appointed by Mayor Warr, Kelly has served as Gulfport’s chief administrative officer since January 2007 with three mayors and was asked to continue serving by former mayor George Schloegel.
+When mayor Billy Hewes III was elected in June 2013, Kelly was once again asked to serve.

 Kelly is a 1970 graduate of Alcorn State University.
 He also earned a master’s degree from Wayne State University in Detroit and a doctorate from the University of Southern Mississippi in Hattiesburg.
 Prior to becoming Gulfport’s CAO, he served as the city’s municipal court administrator for a short period.